Battle off Horaniu: Battle

-After the Japanese force was located by Allied reconnaissance aircraft, Admiral Theodore S. Wilkinson, commander of the Third Amphibious Force, dispatched a division of four destroyers from Purvis Bay on Florida Island to intercept them.
+After the Japanese force was located by Allied reconnaissance aircraft, Rear Admiral Theodore S. Wilkinson, commander of the Third Amphibious Force, dispatched a division of four destroyers from Purvis Bay on Florida Island to intercept them.
 This force consisted of USS Nicholas, O'Bannon, Taylor, and Chevalier, under Captain Thomas J. Ryan.
 They departed their anchorage at 15:27 on 17 August and began a fast run up the New Georgia Sound, also known as "The Slot".
 When Ryan's destroyers were off the north coast of Kolombangara, lookouts on watch saw a burst of anti-aircraft fire in the distance, giving away the position of the Japanese convoy.

-Despite a full moon, visibility was limited to 3 mi due to low lying clouds and intermittent rain showers.
-However, at about 23:30, the Japanese convoy was attacked by eight AirSols Avenger torpedo bombers, and forced to scatter, although no ships were damaged.
+Despite a full moon, visibility was limited to 3 mi due to low-lying clouds and intermittent rain showers.
+However, at about 23:30, the Japanese convoy was attacked by eight AirSols Avenger torpedo bombers and forced to scatter, although no ships were damaged.
 Two of the escorts, Isokaze and Shigure, sailing abreast, began herding the smaller craft back into formation, while Sazanami and Hamakaze continued on a northwesterly course.
 Ryan was advised by the Avengers the Japanese ships were still heading for Vella Lavella, although his destroyers were detected shortly afterwards by a Japanese reconnaissance aircraft, which began circling in preparation for an attack.
-The convoy was still reforming, when at 00:29 on 18 August, Ryan's radar detected the Japanese destroyers to the northwest, at a range of 23,000 yd, then the Japanese barges; at 00:32, Japanese lookouts spotted the U.S. destroyers, which had closed to 16,400 yd.
+The convoy was still reforming when at 00:29 on 18 August Ryan's radar detected the Japanese destroyers to the northwest at a range of 23,000 yd, then the Japanese barges; at 00:32, Japanese lookouts spotted the U.S. destroyers, which had closed to 16,400 yd.